tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 `filter_view` could get the same treatment as the easy ones above (the ones that require modification), but its iterator also needs to know where the end of the underlying view is, so the sentinel would also need to be added to the iterator.
-This would typically increase the size of the iterator by the size of two pointers.
+This would increase the size of the iterator by at most the size of two pointers.

 `chunk_by_view` is mostly the same story as `filter_view`.
 However, for bidirectional specializations of the view, the iterator's `operator--` would also need the beginning of the underlying view `V`.
-This would typically increase the size of the iterator by the size of two or three pointers for forward and bidirectional views, respectively.
+This would increase the size of the iterator by at most the size of two or three pointers for forward and bidirectional views, respectively.

 `split_view` and `join_with_view` each take a view `V` and a view `Pattern` to use to do the join or split, respectively.
 Clearly, to be borrowable `V` must